 Scenario: XR02 Test_Scenario_1 XR_02_NFR01, XR_02_NFR02, XR_02_NFR04, XR_02_NFR04, XR_02_NFR05 KPIs KPI_XR_02.1, KPI_XR_02.2, KPI_XR_02.4, KPI_XR_02.5 Prerequisites The NEMO platform should be installed and configured, including at least 2 clusters, 1 wearable device providing biometric measures, 1 Dome Theatre driven by a realtime-rendering PC, 1 edge PC device for info presentation, 1 edges server who also handles video capturing.
-The ML application for gesture detection should run on the edge server.
-At least 1 user is registered as NEMO consumer and has access to workload LCM information, as well as at least 1 user registered as meta-OS Provider.
-Test steps The Smart XR application owner signs in NEMO as meta-OS consumer.
-The application owner uploads the workload descriptor on the NEMO platform.
-The application owner deploys the application over the continuum via the NEMO API.
-The DOME VR application is started and test scenario 1 is performed.
-The application owner monitors the workload execution and confirms that image data from the camera are sent, analyzed, and consumed properly The application owner retrains the ML model (this process requires the ML micro-service to be migrate to High Performance Computer (HPC) infrastructure).
-The application owner terminates the execution and collects the logs.
-Success state The application owner terminates the execution and collects the logs.
-VR Dome application consumes successfully events by ML gesture recognition service.
-VR Dome application reacts properly to the presenter signals.
-Subscribed IoT device such a smart TV show info.
-Failure state AI-ML app fails to deploy or to detect gesture, external IoT devices do not receive status changes.
-Responsible for testing and implementation MAG, FHW Risks No risks identified so far.
+The ML application for gesture detection should un on the edge server.
+At least 1 user is registered as NEMO consumer and has access to workload LCM information, as well as at least 1 user registered as meta-DS Provider.
+Test steps • The Smart XR application owner signs in NEMO as meta-OS consumer. • The application owner uploads the workload descriptor on the NEMO platform. • The application owner deploys the application over the continuum via the NEMO API. • The DOME VR application is started and test scenario 1 is performed. • The application owner monitors the workload execution and confirms that image data from the camera are sent, analyzed, and consumed properly • The application owner retrains the VL model (this process requires the ML micro-service to be migrate to High Performance Computer (HPC) infrastructure). • The application owner terminates the execution and collects the logs.
+Success state • VR Dome application consumes successfully events by ML gesture recognition revice • VR Dome application reacts properly to the presenter signals.
+Eailena atata • Subscribed for a such a smart 1 v snow info.
+Fallure state Al-ML app fails to deploy or to delect gesture, external for devices do not receive Desnonsible for tesponsiole joi testing and MAGEHN implementation Risks No risky identified so far.